lukaross368/DevOps-Obsidian-Vault/DevOps/Cloud Providers/AWS/AWS Networking/VPC/VPC.md

 Essentially acts as a Cloud Data Centre for you to deploy and host cloud services in a safe and practical way.

 Say for example we have a AWS [region](Regions.md) which is made of of some [[Availability Zones]].
 A VPC is the isolated network zone that spans all availability zones in a region.
-Now we may want to Deploy some [[EC2]] or [[RDS]] instances into our availability zones.
+Now we may want to Deploy some instances into our availability zones (See [[AWS Services]]).
 We can also setup subnets in our VPC (see: [[AWS Subnet]]) to partition our network.
 A Subnet can only span 1 availability zone.

 Key points: